Citizenship and residency services

 Oops!
 Something went wrong while submitting the form.

-The massive increase in interest inobtaining Portuguese citizenship can affect how long the process takes.
+The massive increase in interest in obtaining Portuguese citizenship can affect how long the process takes.
 An improperly prepared application to the relevant Portuguese authorities causes needless delay.
-To facilitate the smooth and fruitful analysis of your application, be sure to scan and email all the related documents you have that might entitle you to Portuguese citizenship.
 The law, as mentioned before, defines several routes of Portuguese naturalization.
-Which one is best for you?

 We can guide you.
 We can help you obtain it faster, using the most secure approach for the best chance to submitt a successful case.
 We have dedicated our firm to this area of the law.
 Utilizing the tools at our disposal and maintaining close communications with you, the process toward citizenship can be hassle-free and straightforward.
 You can track your application using an online system, gaining instant updates on your citizenship application.

-This law office represents clients who are seeking Portuguese naturalization.
-Our Portuguese citizenship lawyers team has extensive experience in this field and works closely with Portuguese registries, such as Conservatoria dos Registos Centrais and Conservatoria dos Registos Civis.
-The descendants of Portuguese immigrants that reach out to our firm come from all arround the world, including former colonies and territories.
+Our citizenship lawyers team has extensive experience in this field and work closely with Portuguese registries, such as Conservatoria dos Registos Centrais and Conservatoria dos Registos Civis.

 As claims are submitted to our office, we issue a digital receipt stamped with the date of submission.
 The client can track the case and follow it to the conclusion.
 In most circumstances, the result is the successful attainment of a Portuguese passport and citizen card.